-The device is shipped with a default Security Administrator access-level user account, "Admin" username.
-This user has full access and write privileges to the device.
-The default login password is "Admin".
-Change this to a hard-to-hack string.
+The device is shipped with a default Security Administrator access-level user account - username "Admin" and password "Admin".
+This user has full read-write access privileges to the device.
+It is recommended to change the default password to a hard-to-hack string.
 The login username and password are configured on the Web User Accounts page (Configuration tab > System > Web User Accounts) using the 'Current Password', 'New Password', and 'Confirm New Password' fields, as shown below:

-Figure 2: Changing Password of Default Security Administrator User
+Figure 8: Changing Password of Default Security Administrator User